ThatFrostyy/ZenitClient/README.md

 - **User-Friendly**: The bot is designed with a focus on user-friendliness.
 Even if you're not familiar with coding or Discord bots, you should find it easy to get started.
 ## Getting Started

-To get started, simply clone this repository, fill out the configuration options with your bot's details, and run the bot.
-If you need any help or have any questions, feel free to open an issue or submit a pull request.
+To get started, check out the [wiki](https://github.com/ThatFrostyy/ZenitClient/wiki)!
 ## Screenshots
 | | |
 |:-------------------------:|:-------------------------:|